moby/moby/docs/sources/articles/authentication.md

 The default identity and authorization files may be overridden through the
 flags:

  - `--identity` specifies the key file to use.
 This file contains the client's private key and its fingerprint is used by the daemon to identify the client.
 This file should be secured.
+Defaults are `~/.docker/key.json` for clients and `/etc/docker/key.json` for daemons.
  - `--auth-authorized-keys` - specifies the directory containing the client public key files to whitelist.
 This is a daemon configuration and the directory should have its write permissions restricted.
+Defaults are `~/.docker/authorized-keys.d/` for clients and `/etc/docker/authorized-keys.d/` for daemons.
  - `--auth-known-hosts` - specifies the list of daemon public key fingerprints which have been approved by the user and the host name associated with each fingerprint.
+Defaults are `~/.docker/known-hosts.json` for clients and `/etc/docker/known-hosts.json` for daemons.

 To setup a new client connection, copy the `~/.docker/public-key.json` file on the client machine to the `~/.docker/authorized-keys.d/` directory on